giantswarm/docs/src/content/advanced/private-clusters/index.md

 last_review_date: 2023-06-13
 ---

+By default, Giant Swarm clusters expose the Kubernetes API endpoint publicly and the cluster workloads have internet access.
+In the following sections, we will explain different options to restrict inbound access to API or outbound connectivity to the internet within the clusters.

-By default, the Kubernetes API endpoint is public and the cluster has internet access.
-You can skip this article unless you plan on creating clusters with strictly-limited networking.
+**Note**: You can skip this article unless you plan on creating clusters with strictly-limited networking.

 The following products offer private cluster features: